janmazza/janmazza/content/authors/admin/_index.md

 I am a PhD candidate in Economics at the European University Institute in Florence, where I work under the supervision of professors Ramon Marimon and Thomas Crossley.

-I am currently visiting Pompeu Fabra University, within the framework of the European Doctoral Programme in Quantitative Economics.
+I am currently visiting Pompeu Fabra University in Barcelona, within the framework of the European Doctoral Programme in Quantitative Economics.

 My research interests include, but are not limited to, household finance, macro-finance, political economy and text analysis.